 - Muscle weakness, decreased muscle mass, impaired wound healing, thin fragile skin, and weakened bones (after taking hydrocortisone for a long time)

-Possible side effects (topical form)
+Possible side effects of hydrocortisone (topical form)

 - Irritated skin, mild stinging

 These are the most common side effects, but there may be others.
 Please report all side effects to the doctor or nurse.

 In case of a severe side effect or reaction, call the doctor, nurse, or pharmacist at 901-595-3300.
 If you are outside the Memphis area, dial toll-free 1-866-2STJUDE (1-866-278-5833), and press 0 once the call is connected.

 Special instructions for hydrocortisone (by mouth and IV forms)

 - Do not stop taking this medicine until the doctor tells you to do so.

 - Always take this medicine with food or milk to decrease stomach burning.